ym001/distancia/docs/markovChainDistance.rst

 #. `Graph Laplacian Distance`_ : Uses properties of the Laplacian matrix of the graph induced by the Markov Chain.

-1. :doc:`GraphEditDistance`Calculates the minimal number of edits (additions, deletions, substitutions) required to transform the state transition graph of one Markov chain into another.
+#. `GraphEditDistance`_ : Calculates the minimal number of edits (additions, deletions, substitutions) required to transform the state transition graph of one Markov chain into another.

 3. :doc:`SpectralDistance` Compares the eigenvalues of the transition matrices, capturing the differences in the dynamics of the chains, such as mixing times and convergence rates.